datarobot/airflow-provider-datarobot/README.md

             ...
         }

+    Returns a dict with the target drift data.

+- `GetFeatureDriftOperator`

-- `GetFeatureDriftOperator` - Gets the feature drift from a deployment.
-Returns a JSON blob of the feature drift data.
+    Gets the feature drift from a deployment.

     Parameters:

         deployment_id: str - DataRobot deployment ID

-    Required config params:

-        None

     No config params are required.
 [Optional params](https://datarobot-public-api-client.readthedocs-hosted.com/en/latest-release/autodoc/api_reference.html#datarobot.models.Deployment.get_feature_drift) may be passed in the config as follows: